West Valley Soccer League: WVSL News

 It is more the rain the day or night before a game that causes us to cancel games,

 rather than the weather at game time.
-A heavy evening rain will turn a field into mud.
+We can play in the rain But a heavy evening rain will turn a field into mud.

 WVSL Rules for Playing in Bad Weather